mjseppal/New-Digital-Rights-MOOC/modules/Module 2/_posts/2018-09-11-righttoaccess.md

 ---
 title: Right to access
 ---
-# Module 2 : GDPR in a nutshell
+# Session 2 : Right to access

 **Learning outcomes of the module**